 The uncertainty shouldn’t scare you.
 If Godwin hadn’t been hurt this year, I believe he and Tom would have feasted.
 He seemed to be the perfect guy for Tom Brady.
 A true slot receiver that is big and fast.
 Godwin will more than likely leave for greener pastures (financially, not competitively) in 2021.
 I am not sure where he goes but in 2019 Godwin was a PPR machine.
 He was 2nd in fantasy points scored with Jameis Winston and he turned it on late with Brady as the Bucs made their run to the bowl.

 ‘Can’t Guard’ Mike looked bad last year, didn’t he?
-After being the undisputed champion of the PPR world in 2019, he fell all the way back down to Earth.
+After being the undisputed champion of the PPR world in 2019, he fell back down to Earth.
 He was hurt in his first game and he never truly recovered.
-Surprisingly, he actually looked like he had a better connection with Taysom Hill than Drew Brees.
+Surprisingly, he looked like he had a better connection with Taysom Hill than Drew Brees.
 He was hurt and it showed.

-Mike Thomas is never a dude that is going to beat you with elite speed but he beats people with his get off, his route running, and the intermediate game.
-Until this year, the last 4 seasons he did seem like a dude that couldn’t be guarded.
-I worry a little with MT however.
+Mike Thomas is never a dude that is going to beat you with elite speed but he beats people with his get-off, his route running, and the intermediate game.
+Until this year, in the last 4 seasons, he did seem like a dude that couldn’t be guarded.
+I worry a little with MT, however.
 Brees is more than likely done in the NFL.
-I believe his retirement announcement will come anyway, and that will spell trouble for MT; not terrible trouble, but his days of being a top five receiver in the NFL are over.
+I believe his retirement announcement will come anyway, and that will spell trouble for MT; not terrible trouble, but his days of being a top-five receiver in the NFL are over.

 He can still be a 90-100 grab guy, which would put him in the thick of things for wide receiver 5, but I think his touchdown rate and yards per reception will keep him from putting up consistent gaudy numbers.
 He will need to be an 8 ‘grab a game’ guy and I don’t know if that is happening again.

 There were so many awesome rookies in 2020.
 So many I can’t even name them all in my top 24.
 Chase Claypool made a splash with 4 touchdowns in one game.
 Darnell Mooney had a great year for the Bears.
-Of course, Justin Jefferson was a record breaker but we can not sleep on CeeDee Lamb.
-Wearing the Drew Pearson number 88, he is being primed to be the next great receiver in Dallas, although I still think Amari Cooper may have something to say about that.
-If the Cowboys find a way to keep Dak, Amari, and CeeDee the next 5 years, they could have a early 2000’s Colts vibe going for them.
+Of course, Justin Jefferson was a record-breaker but we can not sleep on CeeDee Lamb.
+Wearing Drew Pearson’s number 88, he is being primed to be the next great receiver in Dallas, although I still think Amari Cooper may have something to say about that.
+If the Cowboys find a way to keep Dak, Amari, and CeeDee the next 5 years, they could have an early 2000’s Colts vibe going for them.

 CeeDee Lamb still managed to be the 24th point scorer in PPR.
 He had 111 targets and 74 grabs playing for, mostly, an Andy Dalton lead attack.
 He seemed to be making his move as the top receiver in town when Dak got hurt and I think that chemistry picks up right where it left off next year.
 He is playing in an elite offensive infrastructure.
 He has a coach in Mike McCarthy that is allergic to running the ball.
 He has Amari taking away most of his attention, he lines up in the slot and he can beat you everywhere on the field.

 The Joey B. injury devastated me.
 It reminded me of seeing Carson Palmer blow out his knee right as he was about to lead the Bengals to the pinnacle of the NFL.
-I hope Burrow is able to bounce back.
-I think he will and, when this team hits their stride, there will a dynamic passing tandem in Chili City USA.
-Burrow seemed to have a great connection with not only Higgins, but also Tyler Boyd.
+I hope Burrow can bounce back.
+I think he will and, when this team hits their stride, there will be a dynamic passing tandem in Chili City USA.
+Burrow seemed to have a great connection with not only Higgins but also Tyler Boyd.
 They seemed to be a great duo.
 Boyd is a big body slot, while Higgins is a fast, twitchy, thick outside receiver that has WR1 written all over him.